top of page

 1. Poor satellite reception environment

-For RTK positioning, being able to stably receive signals from multiple GNSS satellites such as GPS and GLONASS is an essential prerequisite for obtaining a FIX solution.
-However, if the field's satellite reception environment is poor, the number of observed satellites may be insufficient or the data quality required for positioning may not be ensured, and a fixed solution may never be obtained.
+For RTK positioning, it is essential to be able to stably receive signals from multiple GNSS satellites, including GPS and GLONASS, as a prerequisite for obtaining a FIX solution.
+However, if the satellite reception environment at the site is poor, the number of observed satellites may be insufficient or the data quality required for positioning may not be secured, and a fixed solution may never be obtained.
 For example, in urban areas surrounded by high-rise buildings or inside forests, the sky view is often blocked and the number of usable satellites tends to decrease.
-Multipath, where satellite signals reflect off concrete walls, metal surfaces, or water surfaces, is also a serious problem.
-When reflected waves cause measurement distance errors, the RTK ambiguity (integer solution) analysis becomes disturbed and FIX is less likely to be achieved.
+Multipath, where signals reflect off concrete walls, metal surfaces, or water, is also a serious problem.
+If reflected waves cause distance measurement errors, the RTK ambiguity (integer solution) analysis is disturbed and a FIX becomes difficult to achieve.

-Moreover, if strong radio-emitting equipment such as high-voltage power lines or radar is nearby, noise or interference can be added to GNSS signals and reception strength may decrease.
-Bad weather cannot be ignored either.
-During heavy rain or thunderstorms, ionospheric effects and signal attenuation increase and RTK can become unstable.
-Under such adverse satellite reception environment conditions, there is a higher risk that the RTK solution will remain float and not reach FIX.
+Moreover, if powerful radio-emitting equipment such as high-voltage lines or radar is nearby, noise or interference may be added to GNSS signals and reception strength may decrease.
+Bad weather should not be ignored either.
+During heavy rain or thunderstorms, ionospheric effects and signal attenuation can increase and RTK may become unstable.
+Under such poor satellite reception conditions, the risk that the RTK solution remains float and never fixes is high.

-Countermeasures: When performing positioning, choose a location with as wide an open sky as possible.
-Place base station antennas at clear vantage points with an unobstructed 360° view, and remove nearby obstacles around the rover measurement point in advance if feasible.
-It is also wise to avoid observing near large reflective objects.
-If avoidance is difficult, attaching a ground plane (ground plate) to the antenna or using a high-performance choke-ring antenna to reduce multipath is effective.
-Additionally, modern GNSS receivers increasingly support multi-GNSS (tracking multiple satellite systems) and dual-frequency reception.
-By using these features, you can increase the number of usable satellites even in poor-visibility environments and mitigate ionospheric errors, improving FIX rates.
-If RTK is unstable due to environmental factors, consider changing the time of day (measuring when satellite geometry is better) or complementing with other methods like a total station rather than forcing it.
+Countermeasure: When performing positioning, choose a location with as wide and open a sky as possible.
+Install the base station antenna at a site with clear line-of-sight and nothing obstructing 360°, and if possible remove obstacles near the survey point for the rover.
+Also avoid observations near large reflective objects when feasible.
+If this is difficult, fitting a ground plane to the antenna or using a high-performance choke-ring antenna to reduce multipath is effective.
+Recently, many GNSS receivers support multi-GNSS tracking and dual-frequency reception; using these increases the number of usable satellites even in poor visibility and helps cancel ionospheric errors, improving FIX rate.
+If RTK is unstable due to environmental factors, consider changing the time of measurement (measure when satellite geometry is favorable) or supplementing with other methods such as total stations rather than forcing RTK.

 2. Unable to receive correction information

 In RTK, centimeter-level accuracy is obtained only by continuously receiving real-time correction data sent from a base station (reference point).
-Therefore, if communication between the base station and the rover is interrupted and correction information is not delivered, no matter how long you wait you will not obtain a FIX solution.
-When corrections stop, RTK reverts to standalone positioning or DGPS-level accuracy, and the solution remains float.
+Therefore, if communication between the base station and rover is interrupted and correction information does not arrive, no matter how long you wait you cannot obtain a FIX solution.
+When corrections stop, RTK reverts to standalone positioning or DGPS-level accuracy and the solution remains float.

-Causes for not receiving correction information include communication environment and equipment configuration issues.
-In radio-type RTK, if the frequency or channel settings of the base and rover radios do not match, or if the rover goes beyond line-of-sight range, correction data will be cut off.
-In cases using low-power or simple radios, the practical communication distance is limited to a few kilometers, so in wide-area sites you can easily move out of range.
-Radio shielding environments such as tunnels or building shadows also cause communication loss.
-On the other hand, in network RTK relying on mobile Internet like NTRIP, corrections may not be received if the site is out of cellular coverage or mobile data is unstable, or if the base station service has an outage.
+Causes for inability to receive correction information include communication environment and device configuration issues.
+In radio-based RTK, correction data is lost if the transmission frequency or channel settings of the base and rover radios do not match, or if the line-of-sight is lost and the signal cannot reach.
+With low-power or simple radio setups, usable communication distance is often limited to a few kilometers, so if the site is extensive you can move out of range.
+Environments with radio shielding, such as tunnels or building shadows, also cause communication drops.
+On the other hand, for network RTK that uses mobile Internet such as NTRIP, data may not be received if the site is out of coverage or mobile data is unstable, or if the base station service suffers an outage.

-Countermeasures: First, check base and rover communication settings in advance.
-When using radios, verify that transmission frequencies and group IDs match on both ends, and inspect antenna connections for looseness or breaks.
-Install the base station antenna as high as possible for line-of-sight distance and consider relay antennas to expand coverage.
-When using a network connection, prepare SIM cards from multiple carriers on site so you can use the one with the best signal, and if necessary use an external antenna or mobile Wi‑Fi router to improve reception.
-Also, battery depletion during long surveys is a common cause of lost corrections.
+Countermeasure: First, check communication settings for the base station and rover in advance.
+When using radio, verify that transmission frequency and group ID match on both ends and inspect antenna connections for looseness or breakage.
+Install the base station antenna as high as possible to secure line-of-sight and extend the communication area by adding relay antennas if needed.
+When using mobile networks, prepare SIM cards from multiple carriers on-site so you can use the one with the best signal, and consider external antennas or mobile Wi‑Fi routers to boost reception.
+Also, battery depletion during long surveys is a frequent cause of correction stoppage.
 Confirm sufficient battery levels for both base and rover beforehand and carry spare power.
-If you absolutely cannot obtain real-time corrections, consider recording raw data in static mode and performing PPK (post-processing kinematic) later.
+If you cannot obtain real-time corrections, consider recording raw data via static surveying and doing PPK (post-processing) later instead of insisting on RTK.

 3. Reference point / coordinate setting errors

-In RTK surveying, it is essential that the coordinates of the reference points used and the geodetic/coordinate system settings are accurate.
-If these are mistaken, even if RTK FIXes, the resulting coordinates will be shifted and can cause large errors.
-For example, entering a known point coordinate for the base station with one digit off, or selecting the wrong zone number in Japan’s plane rectangular coordinate system, can result in positioning tens of meters off.
-There are actual cases where "I entered a known point coordinate with a one-digit mistake and later the data didn't match—panic ensued," so coordinate setting errors are a serious problem not to be laughed off.
+In RTK surveying, it is a prerequisite that the coordinates of the reference point used and the geodetic/coordinate system settings are accurate.
+If these are wrong, even when RTK has FIXed the resulting coordinates will be offset, causing major errors.
+For example, entering a known point coordinate with one digit wrong at the base station or selecting the wrong zone number in Japan’s plane rectangular coordinate system can lead to positional deviations of tens of meters.
+There are real cases where someone entered a coordinate with one digit off and later found the data didn’t match, causing panic—coordinate setting errors are no laughing matter.

-Countermeasures: Before starting surveying, be sure to confirm the coordinates of the reference points to be used and the geodetic/coordinate system.
-Refer to contract documents or known-point sheets and set the correct reference coordinate system in the equipment (e.g., JGD2011, prefecture/zone designations).
-When setting up the base station, double-check that the entered known-point coordinates are correct.
-If possible, observe one known point before work begins to verify that the device returns the expected coordinates.
-When surveying in a local custom coordinate system, perform site calibration using multiple known points to align the device coordinates with the local survey coordinates.
-If you discover a setting error later, it may be possible to salvage recorded raw data by converting it to the correct coordinate system afterward.
-However, conversion work is laborious, so preventing setting mistakes from the start is crucial.
+Countermeasure: Before surveying, always confirm the coordinates of the reference points to be used and the designated geodetic/coordinate system.
+Check contract documents and known-point lists and set the correct reference coordinate system in your equipment (for example: JGD2011, specific prefecture zone, etc.).
+When installing the base station, double-check that the entered known-point coordinates are correct.
+If possible, observe one known point before starting work to verify that the equipment yields the expected coordinates.
+When using a local custom coordinate system, perform site calibration using multiple known points to align the instrument coordinates with the local survey coordinates.
+If you discover a setting mistake afterward, you may be able to salvage recorded raw data by converting it to the correct coordinate system later, but conversion is laborious, so preventing mistakes from the start is best.

 4. GNSS equipment misconfiguration or malfunction

-System or equipment misconfiguration and malfunctions can also cause RTK not to fix.
-A basic example is incorrect mode settings between base and rover.
-If a receiver that should operate as a base is left in rover mode, or conversely a rover is set to fixed mode, corrections will not be correctly generated or applied and positioning will fail.
-Also, when using RTK network services, selecting the wrong mount point (virtual reference point for corrections) can result in incompatible data formats and no solution.
+System and equipment misconfiguration or malfunction can also prevent RTK from fixing.
+A basic example is incorrect mode settings between the base and rover.
+If a receiver that should operate as a base is left in rover mode, or a rover is mistakenly set to fixed/base mode, corrections will not be generated or applied properly and positioning will fail.
+When using RTK network services, choosing the wrong mount point (virtual reference point for correction data) can result in an incompatible data format and no solution.

-Equipment-specific problems such as faulty GNSS antennas or cables are also significant.
-If an antenna connector is loose or a cable is broken, the receiver may not receive satellite signals or correction data properly and RTK will not FIX.
-Pay attention to field terminals (controllers) and software settings as well.
-If the geodetic or projected coordinate system settings are wrong, as mentioned earlier the results will be shifted; if the RTK solution mode is incorrectly set (e.g., a mobile receiver is set to base), you will not get the correct solution.
-Firmware or application bugs and freezes can also occur occasionally.
-Especially for GNSS receivers controlled by tablets or smartphones, there have been cases where an app was force-closed and correction reception stopped.
+Device-specific issues such as problems with the GNSS antenna or cables must not be overlooked.
+If an antenna connector is loose or a cable is broken, you may not be able to receive satellite signals or correction data properly and RTK will not fix.
+Field controllers (data collectors) also require careful software settings.
+As noted above, incorrect geodetic or projection coordinate settings will cause result offsets, and erroneous RTK solution mode settings will prevent correct solutions.
+Firmware or app bugs/freezes occasionally occur as well.
+For receivers controlled by tablets or smartphones, there have been cases where an app force-quit stopped correction reception.

-Countermeasures: Preventing equipment trouble requires pre-field checks.
-Inspect the GNSS receiver, antenna, and radio equipment connections, and confirm power and battery levels.
-For new sites, simulate and verify surveying software settings (geodetic system, projected coordinate system, antenna height input, communications settings, etc.) from the initial setup.
-Keep receiver firmware and control apps updated to the latest stable versions and monitor release notes for fixes.
-During work, if you notice abnormal behavior, pause measurements, reboot, and verify with another known point to isolate the cause as early as possible.
-Basic measures like checking the bubble on the survey pole to ensure plumbness and avoiding antenna height input errors are also important to prevent human errors.
+Countermeasure: Prevent equipment troubles by performing pre-site checks.
+Inspect connections of the GNSS receiver, antenna, and radio; confirm power and battery levels.
+When using equipment at a new site, simulate software settings (geodetic system, coordinate system, antenna height input, communication settings, etc.) from scratch to ensure proper setup.
+Keep receiver firmware and control apps updated to the latest stable versions and monitor for release notes on bug fixes.
+During work, if equipment behaves oddly, pause measurement, reboot, or verify with another known point to isolate the cause early.
+Also attend to basic human error prevention: check bubble levels on the survey pole for plumbness and avoid antenna height input mistakes.

 5. Baseline distance and atmospheric error effects

-When RTK does not FIX, RTK-specific constraints such as the baseline length between base and rover and atmospheric errors should be considered.
-Generally, the farther the distance from the base station, the larger the differential ionospheric and tropospheric errors between the two stations, and the greater the residuals that cannot be canceled by corrections, making it harder to obtain an integer-fixed solution.
-Even high-precision RTK receivers have specifications like "horizontal accuracy 8 mm + 1 ppm," meaning about 1 mm of additional error per kilometer.
-Thus, if the rover is tens of kilometers from the base, the observation precision required for resolving integer ambiguities cannot be maintained and the solution becomes unstable.
-Single-frequency (L1-only) equipment in particular cannot sufficiently correct ionospheric errors, so long baselines may take very long to go from float to FIX, or may never FIX.
+When RTK does not fix, constraints intrinsic to the RTK method such as baseline distance between the base and rover and atmospheric errors must be considered.
+Generally, the farther the distance to the base station, the greater the differential ionospheric and tropospheric errors between the two stations, and the larger the residuals that cannot be canceled by corrections, making it harder to obtain a fixed solution.
+Even high-precision RTK receivers specify performance like “horizontal accuracy 8 mm + 1 ppm,” meaning error increases by roughly 1 mm per kilometer of distance.
+Therefore, if the rover is tens of kilometers from the base, the observation precision needed to resolve integer ambiguities cannot be maintained and the solution becomes unstable.
+In particular, single-frequency (L1-only) receivers cannot sufficiently correct ionospheric error, so long baselines often take a very long time to move from float to FIX or may never fix.

-Also, ionospheric disturbances such as solar flares and times of unfavorable satellite geometry reduce FIX rates.
-Even with no nearby obstructions, if the satellite geometry overhead is skewed and PDOP is high, RTK initialization can take a long time.
-Conversely, if multi-GNSS tracking can maintain 10 or more satellites, you can usually obtain a stable FIX even with some atmospheric errors.
+Solar flares and other ionospheric disturbances, or times when satellite geometry is poor, also reduce FIX rates.
+Even with no obstructions, if the satellite distribution overhead is biased and PDOP is high, RTK initialization may take longer.
+Conversely, with multi-GNSS providing 10 or more satellites, RTK can often fix stably even with some atmospheric error.

-Countermeasures: Keep the distance between the base station and the survey point as short as possible.
-If you can install your own base station, place it close to the site; if that's difficult, use national continuously operating reference stations (e.g., GSI reference stations) or VRS (Virtual Reference Station) services to effectively shorten the baseline.
-Also plan to avoid times when satellite availability or geometry is poor by checking satellite operation in advance—for example, consult services that predict GNSS satellite visibility and PDOP values provided by the Geospatial Information Authority of Japan.
-On days with large ionospheric disturbances, refrain from high-precision positioning or record short-duration observation data for later precise processing (PPK or PPP).
-Not insisting on RTK's real-time nature and flexibly using other surveying methods as appropriate will ultimately help minimize rework.
+Countermeasure: Keep the distance between the base station and the survey point as short as possible.
+If you can deploy your own base, put it near the site; if that’s difficult, use GNSS CORS (continuously operating reference stations) or VRS (virtual reference station) services to effectively shorten the baseline.
+Before surveying, check satellite availability and avoid times with few satellites or poor geometry—services like the Geospatial Information Authority’s GNSS satellite visibility prediction can show PDOP forecasts.
+On days with large ionospheric disturbance, avoid high-precision real-time positioning and instead record short observation sessions for later precise processing (PPK or PPP).
+Don’t be fixated on RTK’s real-time aspect; flexibly switching to other surveying methods as conditions require is the best path toward “zero rework.”

-So far we have reviewed typical causes and countermeasures for RTK failing to FIX.
-Successful high-precision RTK surveying requires attention to many points such as environmental checks and equipment settings, and demands specialized knowledge and experience.
-One solution to spotlight is LRTK, a new surveying system that addresses these challenges and makes centimeter-level positioning easy for anyone.
+So far we’ve reviewed typical causes and countermeasures when RTK doesn’t easily FIX.
+Successful high-precision RTK surveying requires attention to many points—checking the surrounding environment, device configuration, and so on—and demands specialized knowledge and experience.
+This is where the new solution “LRTK” stands out, as it addresses these issues and makes centimeter-level positioning easy for anyone.

-LRTK is a newly designed surveying system that allows high-precision positioning easily using a smartphone or dedicated compact device.
-By combining multiple satellite positioning technologies with cloud services, it removes the complexities that traditionally accompany RTK operations.
-For example, without having to worry about advanced tasks such as base station setup, communication assurance, or coordinate system adjustments, LRTK can automatically achieve millimeter- to centimeter-level positioning simply by setting up the device on site.
-In operation, LRTK also utilizes the augmentation signals of the Michibiki satellites (QZSS), enabling stable positioning even in mountainous areas where cellular reception is poor.
+LRTK is a new surveying system designed to enable convenient high-precision positioning using smartphones or dedicated small devices.
+By combining multiple satellite positioning technologies and cloud services, it eliminates much of the complexity associated with conventional RTK operations.
+For example, without consciously performing advanced tasks such as base station installation, communication maintenance, or coordinate adjustments, LRTK can automatically achieve millimeter-level positioning simply by setting up the terminal at the site.
+In practice, LRTK also utilizes augmentation signals from the QZSS (Michibiki) satellites, enabling stable positioning even in mountainous areas where cellular service may not reach.

-High accuracy: By combining observations from multiple points and advanced cloud correction techniques, LRTK achieves approximately 1–2 cm positioning in both horizontal and vertical.
-Using a dedicated monopod allows a single operator to obtain stable measurements, and averaging dozens of measurements can approach sub-millimeter precision.
+High accuracy: By combining observations from multiple points and advanced cloud correction techniques, LRTK achieves horizontal and vertical positioning accuracy of approximately 1–2 cm (0.4–0.8 in).
+Using a dedicated monopod allows one-person stable positioning, and averaging dozens of observations can approach sub-millimeter (sub-0.04 in) precision.

-Reliability: Risks of communication loss and configuration mistakes common in traditional RTK are greatly reduced.
-Data are automatically saved to the cloud in real time, so measurement logs remain even if equipment fails.
+Reliability: Risks such as communication dropouts or configuration errors common in traditional RTK are greatly reduced.
+Data are automatically saved to the cloud in real time, so positioning logs remain even in the event of device failure.

-Efficiency: Because equipment can be carried in a pouch and positioning started with one touch, surveying productivity improves over conventional methods.
-Post-processing is also reduced, enabling immediate results on site and faster progression to subsequent tasks.
+Efficiency: Equipment can be carried in a pouch to the site and positioning started with one touch, improving surveying productivity.
+Reduced post-processing allows you to obtain deliverables on site and proceed to the next task.

 FAQ

-Q: If an RTK survey remains in a float solution and cannot be fixed, what should I do?
-A: First, check in order whether any of the five factors introduced here (satellite reception environment, correction information, coordinate settings, equipment settings, baseline length) are causing the problem.
-Inspect whether you can move to a more open sky location, whether base station radio signals reach the rover, and whether there are configuration mistakes.
-If FIX still does not occur, pause measurements and wait for satellite geometry to improve.
-If you absolutely cannot obtain a real-time FIX, consider stopping RTK and recording static observations for later PPK processing.
+Q: If RTK remains in a float solution and won’t fix, what should I do?
+A: First, check the five causes introduced here—satellite reception environment, correction information, coordinate settings, equipment configuration, and baseline length—one by one to see which might be at fault.
+Inspect whether you can move to a more open location, whether the base station’s radio reaches you, and whether there are any setting errors.
+If FIX still cannot be obtained, pausing measurement and waiting for satellite geometry to improve is another option.
+If real-time FIX is impossible, don’t insist on continuing; consider recording static observations and solving by PPK later.

-Q: How many satellites must be visible for RTK to FIX at minimum?
-A: Generally, it is desirable to observe five or more satellites simultaneously to obtain an RTK fixed solution (roughly four for pseudo-range differences plus one for interference error correction).
-However, if satellite geometry is poor or data quality is degraded by multipath, even with five satellites FIX may be difficult.
-Practically, it is ideal to consistently track seven to eight or more satellites.
-Multi-GNSS receivers that use GPS/GLONASS/Michibiki/Galileo, etc., can more easily secure around ten satellites even in urban areas, which improves FIX rates.
+Q: How many satellites are minimally required for RTK to fix?
+A: Generally, it is desirable to observe at least five satellites simultaneously for an RTK fixed solution (four for pseudorange differencing plus one for error mitigation).
+However, if satellite geometry is poor or data quality is low due to multipath, even five visible satellites may not be sufficient.
+In practice, always having seven to eight or more satellites available is ideal.
+Multi-GNSS receivers that use GPS, GLONASS, QZSS, Galileo, etc., can more readily secure around ten satellites even in urban areas, improving FIX rates.

-Q: Does using a multi-GNSS, dual-frequency receiver increase FIX rates?
+Q: Does using a multi-GNSS, dual-frequency receiver increase FIX rate?
 A: Yes, it does.
-Multi-GNSS-capable receivers significantly increase the number of available satellites, making it easier to secure the necessary positioning satellites even when sky view is poor.
-Dual-frequency receivers (e.g., L1/L2) greatly improve ionospheric delay correction accuracy compared with single-frequency units, enabling faster ambiguity resolution.
-As a result, time to initial FIX and FIX retention (maintaining a FIX after it is obtained) are greatly improved.
-For stable high-precision results, using multi-GNSS and multi-frequency receivers where possible is advantageous.
+Multi-GNSS receivers significantly increase the number of available satellites, making it easier to secure the satellites needed for positioning even with limited sky view.
+Dual-frequency receivers (L1/L2, etc.) greatly improve ionospheric delay correction accuracy and can resolve ambiguities faster than single-frequency units.
+As a result, time to initial FIX and hold time (the ability to maintain a FIX once acquired) are significantly improved.
+For stable, high-precision results, use multi-GNSS and multi-frequency receivers where possible.

-Q: What kind of service is LRTK?
-A: LRTK is a new high-precision positioning service that serves as an alternative to conventional RTK operations.
-By combining a smartphone with a dedicated receiver and linking to a cloud correction platform, it enables centimeter-level positioning without specialized procedures.
-It eliminates troublesome base station setup and coordinate transformation work—just go to the site with the device and press a button to complete surveying.
-It also avoids communication and configuration issues, and measurement data are automatically saved to the cloud, ensuring safe and reliable results.
-For more details, refer to official LRTK information.
+Q: What is LRTK?
+A: LRTK is a new high-precision positioning service that serves as an alternative to traditional RTK operations.
+Combining a smartphone with a dedicated receiver and a cloud-based correction platform, it enables anyone to perform centimeter-level positioning without specialized procedures.
+Complicated base station setup and coordinate transformations are unnecessary—take the device to the site, push a button, and the survey is complete.
+Communication and configuration troubles are minimized, and positioning data are automatically stored in the cloud for secure, reliable results.
+For details, refer to LRTK’s official information.

 Next Steps: